econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 In our structural model, we assume retirement occurs at exactly age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
 Therefore, we omit moments for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.
-Similarly, we calculate the median portfolio share of risky assets after retirement for ages 70 and above given by @Aboagye2024.

 Considering the selection of moments we have chosen, it is clear that there is an imbalance:
 There are more wealth to income moments than portfolio share moments (12 vs 5), and the portfolio share moments lie between 0 and 1, whereas the wealth to income ratios can be much larger.